iximiuz/awesome-container-tinkering/IMAGES.md

 ### go-containerregistry/crane

-<a href="https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md">crane</a> - "A tool for interacting with remote images and registries."
+<a href="https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md">crane</a> - "A tool for interacting with remote images and registries.
+You can try out a web version of crane [here](https://crane.ggcr.dev/)"

 ### go-containerregistry/krane